franklinxzhou/inference-notebook/Chapter 1.md

 ## 1.9 *Properties of a Random Sample*

+A big part of the section only appears in Surya's in-lecture slides but missing from his lecture notes, so I will mainly rely on B&C $\S$ 5.1 - 5.3.
 We start with a definition that is often overlooked and leads to confusion of "when should we assume i.i.d."

 **Def** Random sample
 The random variables $X_1, \dots, X_n$ are called a *random sample* of size $n$ from the population $f(x)$ if $X_1, \dots, X_n$ are mutually independent random variables and the marginal pdf or pmf of each $X_i$ is the same function $f(x)$.
 This random sample is called *independent and identically distributed* (i.i.d.) random variables with pdf or pmf $f(x)$.